jiminzzni/zizhaohu.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in CS at USC, affiliated with the USC ISI MINDS group.
-I was previously a research assistant at USC iLab.
-I have also worked with the Agile Systems Lab and Photonics Research Group at Georgia Tech.

 My research interests include Generative Modeling(Score-based Diffusion Models, GAN, VAE, etc..), Multimodal Learning, and Continual Learning.
 My current projects are on multimodal diffusion/consistency models.

 My long-term goal is to develop efficient and human-inspired machine learning models/algorithms that have the potential to exceed general human intelligence and pave the way for AGI, which will serve as a general tool for speeding the development of theoretical science and applied science: physics, material design, commercial superconductor, quantum computing, solutions for aging & cancer, and controllable fusion energy.